al-jabir/al-jabir/README.md

 #### I will be Programmer or Software Developer

-- 🌱 I’m currently learning ReactJS, NextJS, NodeJS, Pyhton and Java
+- 🌱 I’m currently learning ReactJS, NextJS, NodeJS
-- 🤔 I’m looking for help with anything
+- 🤔 I’m looking for help with Frontend Developer
 - ⚡ Fun fact: Coder AJ